 Napping during the day, especially in the last few weeks of pregnancy is always a great idea too.

 TIPS TO SLEEP IN EARLY LABOR: AT HOME

 - LIE DOWN IN A DARK ROOM, even if you don't fall asleep right away.
-Letting your body at rest in a horizontal position in the dark, for as long as possible during overnight hours is important.
+Letting your body rest in a horizontal position in the dark, for as long as possible during overnight hours is important.
 Also, lying down results in less frequent contactions.

 - TAKE A WARM BATH.
 Dim the lights!
 Quiet music or nature sounds are a great addition.
 This may slow or temporarily stop the contractions of early labor (but not advanced labor) so you can rest, according to the Journal of Nurse-Midwifery.
 This may help you relax and make you drowsy and ease pain.
 You may need to stay in for a full ninety minutes for contractions to stop.

-- YOU MAY DRINK A GLASS OF WINE to help you to fall asleep.
+- YOU MAY DRINK A SMALL GLASS OF WINE to help you to fall asleep.
 Alcohol is considered a tocolytic, or labor inhibitor, and may give you a couple of hours without contractions as well as help you feel drowsy.

 - SLEEP IN A SEPERATE BED if you're both restless, so he will be less likely to be sleep-deprived too.

 - DRINK EXTRA FLUIDS AND WATER.
 An early labor that is not strongly established will often slow down and allow you to rest if you maintain good hydration.